longturn/freeciv21/docs/Manuals/Rulesets/Common/tech_adv_flags.rst

 directory.
 The following flags are used in all of the rulesets shipped by the Freeciv21 developers.

 :strong:`Bonus_Tech`
-  The player gets extra technology if reach the technology with this flag first.
+  The player gets extra technology when reaching the technology with this flag first.

 :strong:`Bridge`
   ``Settler`` unit types can build roads with the ``RequiresBridge`` flag over roads with the ``PreventsOtherRoads`` flag.
-This is typically on rivers.
+This is typically on Rivers.

 :strong:`Build_Airborne`
   This flag is mostly to help the AI (e.g. an AI hint).
 From now on the player can build air units.